 The Dr. Richard M. Hunt Fellowship for the Study of German Politics, Society, and Culture were established in 2003 to support American academics whose research contributes to the scholarly discourse on contemporary German society and the political, cultural, and social history of Germany.
 Click here to learn more.

 McCloy Fellows in Agriculture receive an up-close look at agricultural, farm, and food-supply conditions across the Atlantic.
 To learn more about the McCloy Fellowships in Agriculture.
 Click here to learn more.

 In 2013, the ACG introduced the news of its fellowship programs, the ACG Fellowship for Young Entrepreneurs and Innovators.
 This fellowships allows for German start-ups to meet with American entreprenurs and venture capitalist.
 To learn more about the ACG Fellowship for Young Entrepreneurs and Innovators Click here.

-The Anna-Maria and Stephen M. Kellen Fellowships provide an opportunity for exceptional German print, broadcast, and new media journalists who live and work in Berlin to travel to the United States for up to 21 days to conduct interviews with policymakers and cultural leaders, research timely articles, and gain an introduction to the inner workings of the American press system.
+The McCloy Fellowsgips in Journalism and the Anna-Maria and Stephen M. Kellen Fellowships provide an opportunity for exceptional American and German print, broadcast, and new media journalists to travel abroad for up to 21 days to conduct interviews with policymakers and cultural leaders, research timely articles, and gain an introduction to the inner workings of the American and German press systems.
 Click here to learn more.

 The McCloy Fellowships in Urban Affairs allow local government officials to meet with their transatlantic counterparts in order to gain a better understanding of issues faced by cities and policy solutions.
 To learn more about the McCloy Fellowships in Urban Affairs.
 Click here to learn more.